Extract all data (useful for format conversion or compression change)

 }

 This ensures downstream tools correctly interpret the geometry edges.
-Most GIS tools assume planar edges by default, so the edges: "spherical" metadata is important for accurate analysis.
+Most GIS tools assume planar edges by default, so the edges: "spherical" metadata is important for accurate analysis with native GEOGRAPHY data.

 Limitations¶